ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Data does not capture reality completely.
-It captures what was measured and recorded.
+&nbsp;     Data never captures reality completely.
+It captures what was measured and recorded—and

-&nbsp;     That gap matters.
+&nbsp;     that gap matters.

-&nbsp;   </p>

-&nbsp;   <p>

-&nbsp;     Measurements can be noisy, categories can be too simple, and important context can be missing.

-&nbsp;     Sometimes the most important thing is not recorded at all.

 &nbsp;   </p>